 Based on the analysis of the theories discussed in the previous section the research design is built which is used in this research.
 This research design consists of six steps (see Figure 2).
 The first four steps describe the current system and thus the Status Quo.
 These steps are based on the concepts of Material Flow Analysis (MFA) and the Circular Economy (CE).
 The fifth and sixth step are added to formulate measures and determine their potential impact, and thus focus on Improving the system.
 In these steps, the feasibility assessment discussed in the previous chapter in included.
-The first step of the research design is already taken in the introduction.
-Here the target questions, scope, and system boundaries are given.
-For the rest of the steps it is explained below what they entail.
+Below is explained what the steps entail.